Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 ## Cleaning up an AMBA-ALZ Deployment

 In certain situations, you may need to remove all resources deployed by the AMBA-ALZ solution.
-For detailed instructions on how to clean up an AMBA-ALZ deployment, refer to the [Cleaning up an AMBA-ALZ Deployment](../../Cleaning-up-a-Deployment) guide.
+For detailed instructions on how to clean up an AMBA-ALZ deployment, refer to the [Clean up an AMBA-ALZ Deployment](../../Cleaning-up-a-Deployment) guide.

 ## Next Steps